Lilly Goodman: Personal life

 Goodman married David Hegwood in 2007 and set up a production company with her husband.
 She lives in Dallas, Texas with her two children, and is a worship pastor and artist in residence at Gateway Church in nearby Southlake.

 Range and vocal style

-Goodman is one of the most prodigious Gospel artists in Latin America.
-She has a powerful, clear, and impeccable voice.
-Her voice has great bass and treble.
-The timbre of voice that it possesses is highly powerful.
+Goodman is widely regarded as one of the most prominent Gospel artists in Latin America.
+She is recognized for her powerful vocal abilities, characterized by a broad range, strong bass and treble registers, and commanding timbre.